eoinmakers/bank-js/README.md

 ### First Feature Test

-In `spec/accountSpec.js` wrote a test for an `Account` class, with a `deposit` method taking 100 results in a balance of 100.
+In `spec/accountSpec.js` wrote a test for an `Account` class, with a `deposit` method taking 100 results in a string showing deposited 100 and  balance of 100.
+Red.

+In `src/account.js`:

+- Added `Account` class.
+- Added `deposit` function that returns the required string hardcoded.

+Green.

+Wrote test for `deposit` method taking 200 results in a string showing deposited 200 and balance of 200.
 Red.

 <!-- Links -->